 Hello!
 My name is Sazi Wald, I use They/Them pronouns and I am a Counselor in Olympia Washington.
-I got my Master of Social Work from the University of Washington in Seattle and I am a Licensed Social Worker Associate Independent #SC61038225 which just means that I am trained and licensed under a supervisor to provide mental health therapy in the State of Washington!
-I receive supervision from Dr. Stephen T. Wilson #LW00006074.
-Additionally, I have special training and licensure to treat substance use challenges and practice hypnotherapy along with extensive expertise treating trauma, anxiety, and working with transgender folx and transition age youth/early adulthood (ages 16-25 and 25-40).
+I got my Master of Social Work from the University of Washington in Seattle and I am a Licensed Independent Clinical Social Worker Independent #LW61407723 which just means that I am trained and licensed to provide mental health therapy in the State of Washington!
+Additionally, I have special training to treat substance use challenges and special licensure to practice hypnotherapy along with extensive expertise treating trauma, anxiety, and working with transgender folx and transition age youth/early adulthood (ages 16-25 and 25-40).

 Since youth I have devoted my life to helping others.
 This calling led me to the study of psychological sciences and over a decade of potent experience in diverse positions within direct practice at community mental health and school organizations, clinical research, and facilitate system change at policy and governmental levels.